2026 ICD-10-CM Diagnosis Code R25.1

 Finding the right treatment depends on getting the right diagnosis of the cause.
 Tremor caused by another medical condition may get better or go away when you treat that condition.
 If your tremor is caused by a certain medicine, stopping that medicine usually makes the tremor go away.

-Treatments for tremor where the cause is not found include:
+Treatments for tremor can include:

 • Surgery may be used for severe cases that do not get better with medicines.
 The most common type is deep brain stimulation (DBS).
+DBS uses electrodes that are implanted in the brain.
+The electrodes send electrical pulses to the parts of the brain that are causing the tremor.

-• Physical, speech-language, and occupational therapy, which may help to control tremor and deal with the daily challenges caused by the tremor
+• Physical, speech-language, and occupational therapy, which may help to control tremor and deal with the daily challenges caused by the tremor.

 If you find that caffeine and other stimulants trigger your tremors, it may be helpful to cut them from your diet.